 Each ceremony I’ve performed at has been different so consult with your celebrant for ideas of how you can make your Wedding Ceremony unique to you both.

-When it comes to Church Ceremonies – everything is set in place and your singer/musician will know when and where the music should be played.
+When it comes to Wedding Ceremony Music in Church, everything is set in place and your singer/musician will know when and where the music should be played.
 Ask them to provide you with a layout of the church ceremony so you have an idea of what is needed while you are picking your favourite hymns and songs.
 A certain amount of hymns should be included throughout the main part of the mass.
 That’s just the way it is really!
 But there are some beautiful hymns that can be included.
 Some more contemporary than others.
 The more secular music can be included for the Entrance, Signing of The Register and the Final song.
 Having said all that, these are rough guidelines.

 9. A FAMILY AFFAIR